Texas Sales Tax License Registration

 Email your completed application along with a file-stamped copy of your organization's formation documents and a current Certificate of Existence from the Secretary of State or equivalent officer in your home state to the Texas Comptroller of Public Accounts.

-Texas Sales Tax Permit Registration for Corporation, LLC, LLP
+Texas Sales Tax Permit Registration for LLC, Corporation, LLP

 Businesses that have a physical presence in the state (such as an office, warehouse, store, or employees involved in selling, delivering, or taking orders) or that have more than $500,000 of revenue in Texas over the last 12 months are subject to sales tax and must register with the Texas Comptroller of Public Accounts.
 Having an employee in the state is generally considered having a physical presence.